Thioridazine overdose

 - Blood and urine tests

-- Breathing support, including oxygen and a tube through the mouth into the lungs
+- Breathing support, including oxygen, or a tube that goes through the mouth into the lungs, and attachment to a breathing machine (ventilator)

 - CT scan of the brain